 All in all, Microsoft have done well and their $10.35 billion in gaming revenue means they're still ahead of Nintendo's $9.7 billion but significantly behind Sony's $17.29.
 Not that anyone will be competing with Sony anytime soon, but still.

 Interestingly, Microsoft have been touting "new hardware" leading up to these fiscal reports, prompting many to believe that the new Xbox is on the cards.
-Unfortunately, that doesn't seem to be the case , and at this point it's more likely we'll see peripherals.
+Unfortunately, that doesn't seem , and at this point it's more likely we'll see peripherals.

 I wonder whether Microsoft would settle for calling their next console Xbox Two.
 Sure would be indicative of the current state of the console market.
-Heck, if analysts turn out to be right , they might as well skip to Xbox Three.
+Heck, if analysts turn out , they might as well skip to Xbox Three.